-What were the results of the auditors' determination of whether the financial statements were prepared in accordance with generally accepted accounting principles?
-Unmodified Is a 'going concern' emphasis-of-matter paragraph included in the auditors' report?
+What were the results of the auditor's determination of whether the financial statements were prepared in accordance with generally accepted accounting principles?
+Unmodified Is a 'going concern' emphasis-of-matter paragraph included in the auditor's report?
 No Is a significant deficiency in internal control disclosed?
 No Is a material weakness in internal control disclosed?
-No Is a material noncompliance disclosed?
-No Federal and State Programs Any audit findings disclosed that are required to be reported in accordance with Title 2 U.S. Code of Federal Regulations (CFR) Part 200.516(a)?
-No Does the auditors' report include a statement that the financial statements include departments, agencies, or other organizational units expending federal and state awards which are not included in this audit?
+No Is material noncompliance disclosed?
+No Federal Programs Type of audit report issued on compliance for each major program Unmodified Is a significant deficiency in internal control over major programs disclosed?
+No Is a material weakness in internal control over major programs disclosed?
+No Does the auditor's report include a statement that the financial statements include departments, agencies, or other organizational units expending federal awards which are not included in this audit?
 No What is the dollar threshold used to distinguish between Type A and Type B programs? \$750,000 Did the auditee qualified as low-risk auditee?
-No

-Major Program Information and Audit Findings
+No Did the audit disclose any audit findings that the auditor is required to report under Uniform Guidance 2 CFR §200.516 Audit Findings paragraph (a)?
+No Major Program Information and Audit Findings